Abhimanyu Puranik

-Abhimanyu Puranik (अभिमन्यु पुराणिक; born 11 February 2000, Mumbai) is an Indian chess player who holds the title of chess grandmaster (GM, 2017).
+Abhimanyu Samir Puranik (अभिमन्यु पुराणिक; born 11 February 2000, Mumbai) is an Indian chess grandmaster (GM, 2017).

-Biography
+Career

-In 2016 and 2018, Abhimanyu Puranik scored 5.5 points out of 9 in the main tournament of the Isle of Man Open chess festival.
+In 2016 and 2018, Puranik scored 5.5 points out of 9 in the main tournament of the Isle of Man Open chess festival.
 In January 2019, he shared 1st-4th place at the IIFL Wealth Mumbai Open international chess tournament with 7 points out of 9 and finished third in the tie-break.
 Then in July 2019, he took 2nd place in the Bienne chess festival open tournament.

-In 2018, Abhimanyu Puranik was runner-up at the World Junior Chess Championship.
+In 2018, Puranik was runner-up at the World Junior Chess Championship.
 In 2021, with the Indian team, he won the Asian Students Team Championship.

-In 2021, in Riga Abhimanyu Puranik won the rapid chess tournament at the festival Riga Technical University Open.
+In 2021, in Riga Puranik won the rapid chess tournament at the festival Riga Technical University Open.

-In October 2019, in Isle of Man Abhimanyu Puranik finished 105th in the FIDE Grand Swiss Tournament.
+In October 2019, in Isle of Man Puranik finished 105th in the FIDE Grand Swiss Tournament.

-Abhimanyu Puranik was silver medalist of the Bangladesh Team Championship 2021 with the Shaheen Chess Club, also became the best player on the second board at the tournament, scoring 8 out of 10 possible points.
+Puranik was silver medalist of the Bangladesh Team Championship 2021 with the Shaheen Chess Club, also became the best player on the second board at the tournament, scoring 8 out of 10 possible points.

 For his success in tournaments, the FIDE awarded Abhimanyu Puranik the title of International Master (IM) in 2015 and International Grandmaster (GM) in 2017.